 Halloween is one of my favorite holidays.
 Creating unique crafts and decorating the house is a tradition for my family.
 My son and I enjoy listening to music or watching a spooky movie while we work.
 It's a blast!

-While searching for a little inspiration, I came across The Ultimate Paper Mache, a website that lives up to its name and offers ideas for many different projects.
-In honor of Halloween, I decided that my son and I would create paper mache pumpkins, but I wanted to set our project apart and add a little twist.
-Because my son and I love emojis, we thought it would be cool to create paper mache emoji pumpkins.
+While searching for a little inspiration, I came across The Ultimate Paper-Mache, a website that lives up to its name and offers ideas for many different projects.
+In honor of Halloween, I decided that my son and I would create paper-mache pumpkins, but I wanted to set our project apart and add a little twist.
+Because my son and I love emojis, we thought it would be cool to create emoji pumpkins.
 We would get our dose of trendy fun and create a sculpture that we can keep for a long time.

 - Layer 3 plastic grocery bags inside of each other.

-- Crumple up ads, newspaper, old paper and fill bag halfway.
+- Crumple up ads, newspaper, and old paper, and fill the bag halfway.

-- Gather up ends and twist.
-Tie a knot to close bag.
+- Gather up the ends and twist.
+Tie a knot to close the bag.